alconost/nitro-dev/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-INSUFFICIENT_FUNDS | There's not enough funds on the account to place an order
+INSUFFICIENT_FUNDS | There's not enough funds on the account to place an order WRONG_ORDER_STATUS | The order is not in the QUEUE status (already taken or completed) and you try to delete it